 Coronavirus disease 2019 (COVID-19), previously known as 2019 novel coronavirus (2019-nCoV), is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), a new coronavirus and the responsible agent for an outbreak of pneumonia cases in Wuhan City, Hubei Province, China, initially reported to the WHO on December 31, 2019, and reportedly linked to a large seafood and animal market.
 Coronaviruses are a family of viruses, some of which cause infection in humans and others in animals such as camels, cats, and bats.
 When animal coronaviruses evolve, on rare occasion they can become infectious to and spread between humans (a zoonotic infection) as has occurred with Middle East respiratory syndrome (MERS) and SARS.
 This animal-to-human spread has been postulated to have occurred with SARS-CoV-2 with subsequent person-to-person transmission.

 Person-to-person spread in the community is occurring in many countries, including the United States.
-The virus is transmitted primarily via infectious secretions (respiratory droplets and sputum) between individuals in close contact (within about 6 feet).
+The virus is transmitted primarily via infectious secretions (respiratory droplets and sputum) between individuals in close contact (within 6 feet for a total of 15 minutes or more over a 24-hour period [including multiple short exposures]).
 It is possible that, in addition, the virus can be transmitted by saliva, urine, and stool.
-Transmission of SARS-CoV-2 from asymptomatic or presymptomatic persons has been reported.
+Transmission of SARS-CoV-2 from asymptomatic or presymptomatic persons can occur.

 Previously, the WHO and CDC stated that airborne transmission of the SARS-CoV-2 virus can only occur during aerosol-generating medical interventions (such as endotracheal intubation or extubation, for example), but there has been some controversy, and guidance has been updated.